-• PGE Gas (800) 743-5000 • Gridley Utilities (530) 846-5695
+PGE Gas (800) 743-5000 Gridley Utilities (530) 846-5695

-- 5. School Administrator along with appropriate personnel, make decision whether to postpone remaining school day and arrange for early student dismissal. - 6.
-Administration arranges for media announcements regarding situation.
+- 5. The school Administrator along with appropriate personnel makes decisions on whether to postpone the remaining school day and arrange for early student dismissal. - 6.
+Administration arranges for media announcements regarding the situation.